-Dr. İlkay Altıntaş is the Chief Data Science Officer and Founder & Director of the Workflows for Data Science (WorDS) Center of Excellence and WIFIRE Lab at the San Diego Supercomputer Center, UCSD.
+Dr. İlkay Altıntaş is the Chief Data Science Officer and the Founding Director of the Workflows for Data Science (WorDS) Center of Excellence and WIFIRE Lab at the San Diego Supercomputer Center, UCSD.
 She has worked on different aspects of scientific workflows as a principal investigator and in other leadership roles across a wide range of cross-disciplinary projects.
 She is a co-initiator of and an active contributor to the open-source Kepler Scientific Workflow System.

 Dr. Yvonne Andres is the President and CEO of the Global SchoolNet Foundation, Founder of the Global Schoolhouse and is the former Vice President of Internet Learning Programs and Partnerships at Lightspan, Inc. She was inducted into the Internet Hall of Fame in 2017 for her work and global social impact.
 An educator for nearly two decades, she has taught pre-school through university and is dedicated to demonstrating and documenting the power of "Internet style learning."